Azure/azure-powershell/src/ImageBuilder/docs/Az.ImageBuilder.md

 Get the specified run output for the specified image template resource

 ### [New-AzImageBuilderTemplate](New-AzImageBuilderTemplate.md)
-Create or update a virtual machine image template
+Create a virtual machine image template

 ### [New-AzImageBuilderTemplateCustomizerObject](New-AzImageBuilderTemplateCustomizerObject.md)
 Create an in-memory object for ImageTemplateCustomizer.